wilgaboury/blog/src/posts/2026_04_25-Better_FPS_Counter.md

 ## FPS Calculation Routine Using SDL

-Provided some example C code for using this technique with the popular [SDL library](https://www.libsdl.org/).
+Provided is some example C code for using this technique with the popular [SDL library](https://www.libsdl.org/).

 ```C
 static Uint64 prev_frame_start;